-13 letters of representation have been received raising the following objections and concerns:
+17 letters of representation have been received raising the following objections and concerns:

 - The dwelling is too large for its setting. - Only one dwelling should be permitted and this restricted by condition. - There should be minimal disturbance when the property is being built. - Hedges to form screening between the proposed dwelling and 'Merlins' should be planted. - The plot has only one access route which is on to a quiet and narrow no through road which is used for public access to woodland.
-Construction site will impair access and render [Officer note: SCC Highways are content with the proposal.] - The AONB will be blighted. - The proposal would overlook neighbouring properties.
+Construction site will impair access.
+[Officer note: SCC Highways are content with the proposal.] - The AONB will be blighted. - The proposal would overlook neighbouring properties. - No change of use has been applied for and it is agricultural land. - Would destroy a green highway link for wildlife. - It is not 'limited infilling', not a small gap. - Fails to comply with various elements of NPPF and P1 as detailed by AONB Officer and CPRE. - It will block the view of Crooksbury Hill for many other properties in the vicinity.